 That said, this is not saying NPB is easy for top CPBL players; it is quite the opposite.

-In summary, Po-jung Wang was a slightly below-league-average hitter in Japan and – sadly to say this – a waste of money as a foreign player.
+In summary, Po-jung Wang was a slightly below-league-average hitter in Japan with limited plate appearances and – sadly to say this – a waste of money as a foreign player.

 For Ruei-Yang Gu Lin, people (or at least me) are confident he would join Hokkaido Nippon-Ham Fighters.
 The main reason is that Nobuhisa Igawa, the president of the NPB team, visited the Lions’ management team during his business trip to Taiwan.